lite-xl/lite-xl-plugins/README.md

 pin the remote to a specific commit hash.
 Any plugin that is hosted not in a repository, but only with a `url` must provide a `checksum` that matches the existing plugin.*

+*Any commits specified with a `remote` will automatically be checked for updates to the `latest` branch, and PRs will automaticaly be created for them on a recurring basis to keep things up to date.
+Stubs can specify an alternate branch to follow with `extra.follow_branch`.*

 *Any non-conforming PRs will not be accepted.
 The table below will be updated automatically.*

 *Any entries marked with an asterisk are hosted on external repositories.*